jjudson28/GEN_462_2019/README.md

 # GEN_462_2019
 Repository for GEN462: Evolutionary Genetics

-##Contents of this repository:
+##Contents of this repository (Current and Future):

 1. Introductory Material
+  a.
+August27
+  b.
+September3
 2. Computational Activity 1
   a.
 In-Class Exercise
   b.
 Homework Assignment